16 Library introduction [library]

 In the C++ standard library, however, the declarations (except for names which are defined as macros in C) are within namespace scope of the namespace std.

-It is unspecified whether these names (including any overloads added in [support] through [thread] and [depr]) are first declared within the global namespace scope and are then injected into namespace std by explicit using-declarations ([namespace.udecl]).
+It is unspecified whether these names (including any overloads added in [support] through [exec] and [depr]) are first declared within the global namespace scope and are then injected into namespace std by explicit using-declarations ([namespace.udecl]).

 Names which are defined as macros in C shall be defined as macros in the C++ standard library, even if C grants license for implementation as functions.